-- The opportunity for community building and network development to enhance the work of our segregated professional learning organizations that support HE faculty, practitioners, and administrators — specifically distributing knowledge, resources, and issues across these sections of our institutions.
-I would love to be part of an organization with a broader vision that can offer t; offering an avenue for social sharing/learning; considering these contributions beyond a space or place (i.e. conference, event, etc.) to allow for on-going dialogues; being a central hub to cross-pollinate ideas and deal with issues
+- The opportunity for community building and network development to enhance the work of our segregated professional learning organizations that support higher ed faculty, practitioners, and administrators — specifically distributing knowledge, resources, and issues across these sections of our institutions.
+I would love to be part of an organization with a broader vision that can offer an avenue for social sharing/learning; considering these contributions beyond a space or place (i.e. conference, event, etc.) to allow for on-going dialogues; being a central hub to cross-pollinate ideas and deal with issues

 - Being encouraged to collaborate and support design thinking as a process for innovation within a team across our higher education organizations and/or institutions.
 In working with a number of talented and thoughtful folks, I have learned the value of incubating ideas to solve problems and work on shared projects.
 We need to apply this nimble sort of thinking to our learning organization.
 We need to value both the process and not just the final product, in an environment that values and encourages sharing.

 Those are my general thoughts for my future focus for work, and here are a few practical/personal preferences* for my world of work.
 Here are a few “must haves” for my ideal job:

 - Shared vision with the organization; appropriate cultural fit that supports the above ideas and goals

 - Balance between shared projects and individual assignments

 - Opportunity to continue current research projects and/or contract instructional assignments within higher education and/or learning institutions

 - Flexibility for my work environment, i.e. ability to work within an office and the allowance to be a distributed team member (telecommutes/remote work)